EcoCentre Building Redevelopment - FAQs

 The Victorian Aboriginal Heritage Act 2006 recognises Registered Aboriginal Parties (RAP) as the primary guardians, keepers and knowledge holders of Aboriginal Cultural Heritage.
 The Registered Aboriginal Parties (RAPs) for the area that City of Port Phillip covers are The Bunurong Land Council Aboriginal Corporation and Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.
 The Boonwurrung Foundation is another First Nations organisation in the City of Port Phillip.
 Learn more about First Peoples’ community information in Port Phillip here.

-The Port Phillip EcoCentre Building Upgrade is supported by the Victorian Government and the City of Port Phillip.
+The Port Phillip EcoCentre Building Redevelopment is supported by the Victorian Government and the City of Port Phillip.